Before you import timber and wood-based products into Australia, it is important you understand your responsibilities as an importer.

 If you have undertaken a suitable due diligence process and found that the product you are importing is low risk, you should answer yes.
 If your product is exempt from the regulations, or does not contain any timber or wood-based elements, you should answer ‘yes’.

 You must answer truthfully.
 Providing a false or misleading declaration is a criminal offence.

 Ensuring compliance with the laws

 The Department of Agriculture and Water Resources is responsible for administering Australia’s illegal logging laws.
 Further information about how the department is ensuring compliance with the laws is on the Illegal Logging Compliance page.

 We are here to help you comply with Australia’s illegal logging laws.
 These webpages provide a range of resources and guidance to better understand your obligations under the laws.

 You can also contact us for further information on how the laws operate and if they affect you:

 - phone during business hours on 1800 900 090 or if outside of Australia +61 2 6272 3933

 - email illegal logging

-- subscribe to the illegal logging mailing list to stay informed of the release of any new information or guidance materials or any upcoming information events.
+- subscribe to the illegal logging mailing list to receive new information or guidance materials and details on upcoming information events.